Blaise Pascal: Memorial

-On the 23 of November, 1654, between 10:30 and 12:30 at night, Pascal had an intense religious experience and immediately wrote a brief note to himself which began: "Fire.
+On 23 November, 1654, between 10:30 and 12:30 at night, Pascal had an intense religious experience and immediately wrote a brief note to himself which began: "Fire.
 God of Abraham, God of Isaac, God of Jacob, not of the philosophers and the scholars..." and concluded by quoting Psalm 119:16: "I will not forget thy word.
 Amen."
 He seems to have carefully sewn this document into his coat and always transferred it when he changed clothes; a servant discovered it only by chance after his death.
 This piece is now known as the Memorial.
 The story of a carriage accident as having led to the experience described in the Memorial is disputed by some scholars.
 His belief and religious commitment revitalized, Pascal visited the older of two convents at Port-Royal for a two-week retreat in January 1655.
 For the next four years, he regularly travelled between Port-Royal and Paris.
-It was at this point immediately after his conversion when he began writing his first major literary work on religion, the Provincial Letters.
+It was at this point, immediately after his conversion, that he began writing his first major literary work on religion, the Provincial Letters.